Broosky/Gatherers-Legacy/README.md

   Uses line-of-sight raycasting to determine clear paths, skipping obstacles when possible.

 - **Map Scrolling**
-  Supports camera panning to follow the action across larger maps — just like classic RTS titles.
+  Supports camera panning to utilize the entire map.

 - **Minimap Display**
   A compact overview of the world space, showing unit positions and resource locations at a glance.